Jamestown, North Dakota: Higher education

 University of Jamestown (formerly called Jamestown College) is a private liberal arts college founded by the Presbyterian Church and located on the north side of town.
 Its current enrollment is 908 students in 2021.
 Ranked by U.S. News & World Report in the top tier of regional undergraduate institutions, it is also notable among religious colleges for having been a co-educational institution from its founding in 1883.
 Its first fall term was opened at 9 a.m. on Tuesday, September 29, 1886.
 After financial hardships, affecting the entire county, Jamestown College had to close its doors in the spring of 1890.
 On September 22, 1909, Jamestown College reopened after a population growth in the State due to improved farming methods.
 With no higher education available between Fargo, ND (100 miles East) and Missoula, MT (700 miles West), Jamestown College became a successful school.

 Special education

-On the northwest side of the city and almost adjacent to the site of historic Fort Seward is The Anne Carlsen Center North Campus (formerly known as the "Crippled Children's School").
+On the northwest side of the city and almost adjacent to the site of historic Fort Seward is the Anne Carlsen Center North Campus (formerly known as the "Crippled Children's School").
 In 2024, Anne Carlsen moved operations to the Ballantyne Berg Campus in southwest Jamestown.
 A privately funded residential school, it has long been one of the country's leading centers for treatment and education of severely handicapped children.

 Media

 Print

-The local daily paper is the Jamestown Sun.
+The local newspaper is the Jamestown Sun.